Our Nurturing School

 Together with our Family Support Worker, we can also support families in school, at home and through the TAF (Team Around the Family) and CIN (Child In Need) process.

-Through their Child’s PLIMS (Personalised Learning Intention Maps), parents will be able to see and contribute to developing targets in the area of Social Emotional Mental Health (SEMH) needs if this is important to them.
+Through their Child’s PLSP (Personal Learning and Support Plan), parents will be able to see and contribute to developing targets in the area of Social Emotional Mental Health (SEMH) needs if this is important to them.
 The Boxall Profile can also be shared with parents when relevant.
 Parents also contribute to our pupil’s developmental journey through accessing and adding to Evidence for Learning (EfL)